SirHeads/Testing-ideas/Thinkheads.AI_docs/03_phoenix_hypervisor_implementation/00_guides/14_storage_architecture_guide.md

     3. Mounting the NFS share from the hypervisor.
 - **Benefits:** This approach is more robust, flexible, and aligns with the declarative model.
 It simplifies the `vm-manager.sh` script by removing all ISO management logic and provides a persistent channel for data exchange between the hypervisor and the guest.

+### d.
+ZFS-backed Persistent Storage for LXCs

+A significant enhancement to the storage architecture is the introduction of ZFS-backed persistent storage for LXC containers.
+This provides a unified and robust storage model for both VMs and LXCs.

+- **Implementation:** The `lxc-manager.sh` script now supports a `zfs_volumes` array in the `phoenix_lxc_configs.json` file.
+This allows for the declarative creation and attachment of ZFS volumes to LXC containers.
+- **Declarative Configuration:** Each volume is defined with a `name`, `pool`, `size_gb`, and `mount_point`.
+This allows for fine-grained control over the storage for each container.
+- **Benefits:** This new feature provides a more flexible and powerful storage solution for LXC containers, allowing for dedicated storage for applications that require it.
+It also aligns the LXC storage model with the VM storage model, creating a more consistent and unified architecture.

 ## 4. Strengths, Concerns, and Recommendations

 ### Strengths